skeyll/SynicSugar/README.md

 # SynicSugar
 ![https://github.com/skeyll/SynicSugar/blob/main/LICENSE](https://img.shields.io/github/license/skeyll/SynicSugar) ![Unity](https://img.shields.io/badge/Unity-2021.3%2B-blue)

 SynicSugar is the syntax sugar to synchronize a game via the internet.
-The introduce and the process is super sonic.
+The backend is EOS and there is no charge for use.
 The goal is an easy online-game dev for everyone!

 ## Feature
 - Max 64 peers full-mesh connction